 So remember, be brave, your caring experience means you can do anything you put your mind to!

 Where can I find a course?

-Here are a few companies and institutions that, between them, offer thousands of different courses to expand our world.
-With some completely free, and others starting from 13.99 per month up to £49.99 per month.
-Why not pop the kettle on, have a browse and be inspired.
-What will you learn?
+Here are a few companies and institutions that offer thousands of different courses to give a go.
+With some offering free trials, and others having monthly subscriptions from £9.99 up to £49.99 per month.
+Why not pop the kettle on, have a browse, and be inspired?

-Udemy is a great way for us to learn things we never thought we could get to - either because of time constraints, or because we’ve never come across somewhere that offers exactly what we are looking for.
+Udemy is a great way for us to learn things we never thought we could get to.
+From web development certifications to building artificial neural networks with machine learning.

 3. Uptime App